shamblett/mqtt_client/README.md

 showing how to use the client to connect to the mqtt-bridge of Google's IoT-Core suite.
 This demonstrates how to use secure connections and switch MQTT protocols.
 The test directory also contains standalone runnable scripts for subscription and publishing.

-The client supports both normal and secure TCP connections and server side websocket connections.
+The client supports both normal and secure TCP connections and server side secure(wss) and non-secure(ws) websocket connections.

 The code is a port from the C# [nMQTT](https://www.openhub.net/p/nMQTT) client library to Dart.